-Five years full-time or ten years part-time.
-The Bachelor of Engineering (Honours) is offered on Penrith and Parramatta Campuses.
-The Bachelor of Business offers a number of its majors at Bankstown, Campbelltown and Parramatta campuses.
-Students may be required to travel between campuses in order to complete these B Business majors.
+Five and a half years full-time or eleven years part-time.
+The Bachelor of Engineering (Honours) is offered on Penrith and Parramatta City Campuses.
+The Bachelor of Business offers a number of its majors at Bankstown, Campbelltown and Parramatta City campuses.
+Students may be required to travel between campuses in order to complete their subjects.

 Prospective students should visit the following websites for general enquiries about this program.